-According to the RAC Foundation, 80 per cent of Britons suffer from travel sickness at some time or another.
+According to the RAC, as many as one in five people in the UK experiences nausea or sickness as a driver or passenger (iv).
 If you find yourself feeling queasy on the road, in the air or on the sea, travel sickness pills can take the misery out of the journey.
-If, however, you're driving all or part of the way yourself, tablets for motion sickness most of which can cause drowsiness may not be the answer.
+If, however, you're driving all or part of the way yourself, tablets for motion sickness – most of which can cause drowsiness – may not be the answer.

 If you need to stay alert, the alternative is to try a travel sickness or anti-nausea wristband.
 These are widely available and suitable for both adults and children, and are thought to help reduce sickness by activating pressure points in the wrist.